cronuseo/cronuseo/README.md

 ## Get started

 > Note : cronuseo still in the experimental stage.
-Only tested in the local environemnt.
+Only tested in the local environment.

 You can use Docker to run cronuseo locally
 ### Set up the local environment